philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 - To make inferences on positions using Bayesian forward algorithm, please refer to [(Daniş _et al_, 2021b)](#5).

 ## Top Level Directory Descriptions
-The files in the dataset include different levels of information that are used to infer the positions that the beacon is on.
+The directories in the dataset include different levels of information that are used to infer the positions that the beacon is on.
+Each directory has its own README.md that describe the data format and other assistive information.

 ### fpt: fingerprint files
 The directory comprises of RSSI data collected by multiple sensors from stationary points (reference points) that are used afterwards to estimate a probabilistic radio frequency map of the area.